 The Quaker principles of Simplicity, Peace, Integrity, Community, Equality, Stewardship and Service are at the core of who we are and what we do in the classroom each day.
 Through modeling at school and home, the children begin to understand the meaning of each principle, can give relatable examples and know how to use them with each other.

 As part of our Responsive Classroom curriculum, which works in tandem with our Quaker approach to education, children gather to greet each other, make eye contact, shake hands, communicate and share their thoughts.
-Our curriculum is enriched through cross-divisional service learning activities and collaboration with our Quaker-in-Residence Teacher John.
+Our curriculum is enriched through cross-divisional service learning activities and collaboration.
 Each and every day starts and ends with a moment of silence and each meal begins with a reflection of gratitude.
 Children are taught the importance of showing kindness, compassion, and respect for their peers and for the world around them.

 Two programs in one